NOAA-OWP/ngen/doc/AUTOMATED_TEST.md

 - Unit tests: this inclodes every set of codes that serves a unique functionality.
 Unit test eveolves as new codes are added.
 - [BMI](https://bmi.readthedocs.io/en/stable/) (Basical Model Interface) based formulations tests including codes in C, C++, Fortran, and Python.
 - Running **ngen** executable on example hydrofabric with various realistic modules/models, initial condition, and forcing data.

+## Local Testing
+We strongly recommend you run all the tests on your local computer before you push up the new codes to the branch in your fork.
+To be able to run the tests, when building the executables (for `build` with `cmake` see [here](https://github.com/stcui007/ngen/blob/ngen_automated_test/doc/BUILDS_AND_CMAKE.md), you need to set the test option to `ON` by setting:

+    `-DNGEN_WITH_TESTS:BOOL=ON`

+After `build` complete, suppose your build directory is `cmake_build`, you can check that the `ngen` executable is in `cmake_build` directory, and all `unit test` executables are in `cmake_build/test` directory.
+To run a unit test, for example, run the following command while in the top project directory:

+    `./cmake_build/test/test_unit`

+To run a ngen job, using the data set in the `data` directory, and run the following command:

+    `./cmake_build/ngen data/catchment_data.geojson '' data/nexus_data.geojson '' data/example_bmi_multi_realization_config.json`

+To run a multi-processors job with MPI, please see a complete description in [here](https://github.com/stcui007/ngen/blob/ngen_automated_test/doc/DISTRIBUTED_PROCESSING.md)

 ## What to Do When a Test Fail